Lake Stevens, Washington: Parks and recreation

 Several city parks are located along the shore of Lake Stevens, providing beaches with swimming areas and fishing docks.
 Lundeen Park is the largest of the city's beaches and was developed out of a former resort that opened in 1908.
 It also offers paddleboard and kayak rentals, a visitors center, and a concession stand.
 At the northeast end of the lake is North Cove Park, a downtown park that is planned to be developed into an urban gathering space.
 A disc golf course was opened in 2000 at Catherine Creek Park, a small park with hiking trails and natural areas.

 The county government also owns Centennial Trail, an inter-city hiking, bicycling, and equestrian rail trail.
 It travels 30 mi between Arlington and Snohomish, passing through the east side of Lake Stevens.
 The city has several short trails that are owned by the Lake Stevens School District and private housing subdivisions, along with informal trails along a transmission line corridor.
+Lake Stevens plans to develop and connect these routes into a full network, including the Bayview Trail on the transmission line in collaboration with the City of Marysville.
 The city government also manages a community center near the city hall and library.
 Several local rowing clubs use Lake Stevens, including the in-city Lake Stevens Rowing Club that was founded in 1997.

 Historical preservation

 The local historical society operated a museum adjacent to the city library that opened in 1989 and included exhibits with fixtures from historic buildings and a collection of documents and photographs.
 The museum grounds also included the Grimm House, a historic house that is listed on the National Register of Historic Places.
 The house was constructed in 1903 for a mill worker and moved to the museum grounds in 1996, later undergoing extensive renovations before opening for public tours in 2004.
-The museum was closed and demolished in June 2017 as part of the North Cove Park redevelopment, which also included moving the Grimm House to a new location adjacent to a future museum site.
+The museum was closed and demolished in June 2017 as part of the North Cove Park redevelopment, which also included moving the Grimm House to a new location in 2021.

-Media

-The Lake Stevens Journal was a weekly newspaper that served the area from 1960 to December 2015.
-An online only publication called The Journal 425 launched in September 2021.